sjbarag/ECE-C353-Programming-Assignments/README.md

     gcc -std=c99 -lpthead -o out/work_crew src/work_crew.c src/queue_utils.c

 #### Running
-The program can be executed with `make run` after changing the values of `DIR` and `STRING` to appropriate values.
+The program can be executed with `make run` after changing `DIR` and `STRING` to appropriate values.
 If GNU `make` is not available or you just want to run the application directly, you can simply run:

     out/work_crew string directory